 Coastal low keeps the better rain chances alive Friday ahead of a quieter weekend

-As high pressure tries to work its way in from the west, the rain chances come down a bit for the upcoming weekend.
+As high pressure and drier air tries to work its way in, the rain chances come down a bit for the upcoming weekend.
 With the lack of rain-cooled air and more peeks of sunshine, daytime highs look to sit a bit warmer than what we’ve seen over the past few days, topping off in the low 90s.
 A few showers & storms will still be a possibility each afternoon, but the rain chances look to sit a bit more isolated for any weekend plans.
 Changes arrive late Sunday/early Monday morning as a cold front approaches (but doesn’t make it to) the Brazos Valley.
 This boundary looks to stall as it nears southeast Texas, bumping up the rain chances to kick off the next work week.

-Thursday Night: Mostly cloudy with a 50% chance for rain and thunderstorms.
-Low: 74.
-Wind: SE 5-15 mph.

 Friday: Mostly cloudy with a 60% chance for rain and thunderstorms, especially through the first half of the day.
 High: 84.
 Wind: SE 5-15 mph, gusting 20 mph+.